ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolPlaneTrajectory.rst

 IVectorGeometryToolPlaneTrajectory
 ==================================

-.. py:class:: IVectorGeometryToolPlaneTrajectory
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolPlaneTrajectory

    object

    The plane is defined on the basis of a trajectory of a Point with respect to a ReferenceSystem.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolPlaneTrajectory

 Overview
 --------